Coast Range Ride

 Old Creek Rd is a fast ride with smooth pavement that flows across broad meadows broken by diving through tunnels of tree stands.
 A low summit pops up at the mid-point and then a rapid downhill on the southern half.
 The ride tightens up and curves become sharper in a quick succession of S-curves with several blind corners.
 It's here you'll be giggling like a school girl in that helmet of yours.
 Great fun!

 Old Creek Rd could be the poster child for California Motorcycle Roads.
 Quick, fast turns, elevation change, a whoopin' good time on two wheels.
 And worth the detour for north or south bound riders traveling along an otherwise boring section of Hwy 1 from Cayucos to Cambria.
 Old Creek Rd deposits you directly back onto Hwy 1 only 15 miles to the south of where you started in Cambria.
 It can be a quick in and out and well worth the detour.
 The loop itself of Santa Rosa Creek Rd and Old Creek Rd is a mere 26 miles.
-If you are headed inland from Cayucos, Old Creek Rd to Hwy 46 is the way to go.
+If you are headed inland from Cayucos, Old Creek Rd to Highway 46 is the way to go.
 Your only lament will be Old Creek Rd is way too short.
 But you will learn to love the goat.
-4 Goats.
+All 4 goats.

 MORE INFO: Santa Rosa Creek & Old Creek Road

 After Morro Bay, you'll hit Cayucos and there's Old Creek Road.
 You may need to watch for it.
 The turnoff is a main intersection with a stoplight.
-First time I went looking for Old Creek Rd, I rode right past it somehow stuck on the idea I was looking for some backroad turnoff, rather than one right in the middle of the town of Cayucos.
+First time I went looking for Old Creek Rd, I rode right past it, somehow stuck on the idea I was looking for some backroad turnoff, rather than one right in the middle of the town of Cayucos.
 Turn eastward and head on up the hill.
 The ride is uneventful until past the reservoir, then Old Creek Rd builds a crescendo of exciting curves and uphill climb.

-Northward: Ride Hwy 1 Big Sur, also Nacimiento Rd, Carmel Valley Road, Highway 25, Los Gatos Road & Panoche Road.
+Northward: Ride Highway 1 Big Sur, also Nacimiento Rd, Carmel Valley Road, Highway 25, Los Gatos Road & Panoche Road.
 Hearst Castle is a few miles north of Cambria.
 Lonoak Rd is found at King City.

 MORE RIDER INPUT: